ktxlh/sirtet/README.md

 ```
 Gp.
 H04, COMP 2012H, HKUST, Fall 2018-19
 ```
-by
+by (in alphabetical order)
 ```
 HSU, Shang Ling
 HUANG, Yi Feng
 LEE, Pin Hung
 ```
-(in alphabetical order).
 Details are to be edited.